On the 3rd November 1534 Parliament passed ‘The Act of Supremacy’ in so doing making King Henry VIII Supreme Head of the Church of England.

-This eventually turned people to being Congregationalists.
-Access needed to change from the catholic control.
 People wanted to read scriptures themselves not listen to priests about things they could not read or understand.
-Many thought Roman doctrines had no place in a British church.
+Some thought Roman doctrines had no place in a British church.

 Henry VIII married his first wife Catherine of Aragon under the pope’s permission in 1509.
 When she did not produce a male heir, Henry became impatient, and it was not long before he became infatuated with Anne Boleyn in 1525.
-Anne Boleyn would not accept to be his mistress, so Henry to get the marriage to Catherine annulled.
+Anne Boleyn would not accept to be his mistress, so Henry set about getting his marriage to Catherine annulled.

 Pope Clement VII refused to annul the marriage to Catherine of Aragon.
 Henry needed to justify a reason the marriage between Catherine and himself was invalid.
 Under the Catholic religion a marriage was a contract until death.